laradock/laradock/README.md

 <a name="Build-Re-build-Containers"></a>
 ### Build/Re-build Containers

-If you do any change to any `dockerfile` make sure you run this command, for the changes to take effect:
+If you do any change to any `Dockerfile` make sure you run this command, for the changes to take effect:

 ```bash
 docker-compose build